Why does the Graduate School target about 10 students for each cohort?

 This will depend on the Master’s program you choose.
 Please see specific programs for requirements.

 What is the major difference between a dual degree program and this program?

 The Open Graduate Education program provides additional financial and professional development support.
-Participants have a guarantee for an additional year of financial support.
-In addition, there are professional development opportunities, including cohort luncheons and dinners, speakers and conversation, and one-on-one advising with Graduate School deans.
+Opportunities include cohort luncheons and dinners, speakers and conversation, and one-on-one advising with Graduate School deans.
 There will be a community supporting you in this program.

 What does “in good standing mean” academically?

 This is determined by your program, but generally speaking, if you are on top of your work and assignments, you should be in good standing.
 For details please refer to the Graduate School Handbook.